MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Web filters protect children in the family group from going to mature websites or websites blocked by the family organizer.

 Activity reporting records information about the websites that child visits.
 Also, activity reporting records information about searches, screen time, devices used, and navigation attempts to blocked webpages.
-The family group organizer may review the information at [family.microsoft.com][MicrosoftAccountFamilyMain].
+The family group organizer may review the information at [family.microsoft.com](https://account.microsoft.com/family).
 The data is collected, encrypted in transit, sent to Microsoft, and stored on secure Microsoft storage servers.
 The data is collected with the child's Microsoft account so it may be properly managed.
-Activity reports are stored on [family.microsoft.com][MicrosoftAccountFamilyMain] for up to 30 days and then deleted after.
+Activity reports are stored on [family.microsoft.com](https://account.microsoft.com/family) for up to 30 days and then deleted after.

 Safe search adds a safe keyword to the header request to search engines.
-[Microsoft Bing][BingMain] reads the safe keyword and filters search results returned to the child.
+[Microsoft Bing](https://bing.com) reads the safe keyword and filters search results returned to the child.
 Other search engines may return filtered results for the keyword as well.
-All the child's searches are collected and made available for the family organizer to display in activity reports or at [family.microsoft.com][MicrosoftAccountFamilyMain].
+All the child's searches are collected and made available for the family organizer to display in activity reports or at [family.microsoft.com](https://account.microsoft.com/family).
 The data is collected with the child's Microsoft account so it may be properly managed.

 Microsoft stores the child's browsing data on secure Microsoft servers.
 Parents may display the child's browsing data for up to 30 days, then immediately the data is deleted.
-To delete your child's browsing data at any time, navigate to your [Microsoft privacy dashboard][MicrosoftAccountPrivacy].
+To delete your child's browsing data at any time, navigate to your [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).
 To clear browsing data stored locally on a device, [navigate to Clear browsing data](#navigate-to-clear-browsing-data).

 to turn on collection of the data and sharing with the family group organizer, you must complete the following actions.